scottx611x/CSCI-S-40/Lecture/Lectures.md

 - Ethernet switch has a frame forwarding table just built off of layer 2 information
 - POE utilizes the unused (4 middle) wires in the RJ45
  - Inbound (left 2 wires) outbound (right 2 wires)
- - Full Duplex: send and recieve information at the same time over inbound and outbound wires
+ - Full Duplex: send and receive information at the same time over inbound and outbound wires
- - Half Duplex: Send OR Recieve (only one at a time) over these wires
+ - Half Duplex: Send OR Receive (only one at a time) over these wires
  - Duplexing software misconfigurations still happen today!!!
 - MLAB: a network diagnostic tool
 - 802.11